Coeliac disease is treated by excluding foods that contain gluten from your diet.

 In some people, coeliac disease can cause the spleen to work less effectively, making you more vulnerable to infection.

 You may therefore need to have extra vaccinations, including:

 - Hib/MenC vaccine, which protects against sepsis (blood poisoning), pneumonia and meningitis (an infection of the lining of the brain)

 - pneumococcal vaccine, which protects against infections caused by the Streptococcus pneumoniae bacterium

 However, if your spleen is unaffected by coeliac disease, these vaccinations are not usually necessary.

 This will ensure you get all the nutrients you need while your digestive system repairs itself.
-Taking supplements can also help correct any deficiencies, such as iron deficiency anaemia.

 If you have dermatitis herpetiformis (an itchy rash that can be caused by gluten intolerance), cutting gluten out of your diet should help.

 However, it can sometimes take longer for a gluten-free diet to clear the rash than it does to control your other symptoms, such as diarrhoea and stomach pain.